Arron-Stothart/resonnet/README.md

 - Follow-up questions rely heavily on conversation context that are difficult to capture well in embeddings
 - To create an effective infinite-memory companion, retrieval must mirror human memory patterns (Recency, conceptual linking, ...)

-#### Agent-driven queries

-A major challenge for infintie-context agents is being able to retrieve context with more abstract relevance to the user message that semantic and keyword matching might miss.

-#### Building and effective Vector DB
+## Building and effective Vector DB

 The Vector DB is optimised for smaller scale and is run on-device.
 There is 1 DB per user.
 A typical claude.ai user might have 2500 conversations / 15000 messages.